Wisconsin AV Bill Moves Ahead, Minus Anti-VPN Provisions

 AB 105 originally included a section mandating that site operators “prevent persons from accessing the website from an internet protocol address or internet protocol address range that is linked to or known to be a virtual private network system or virtual private network provider.”
 However, one of the bill’s co-sponsors proposed an amendment removing that section.

 On Wednesday, the state Senate concurred with that amendment.
-The amended bill, minus the VPN provision, will now be forwarded for the governor’s signature.
+Once the state Assembly gives final approval to the Senate amendments, the bill, minus the VPN provision, should soon be forwarded to the governor.

 The VPN issue was not discussed during consideration of the amendment and the bill in Wednesday’s session, but two senators — one Democrat and one Republican — did voice opposition to the bill, citing concerns over privacy, intrusiveness and data retention.